⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 A telephoto of the location of Grizzly Lake from the summit (the lake itself is not visible).
 It lies immediately beneath the triangular headwall to the left of centre.
 Ruby Lake sits further up the valley beneath the headwall on the far left.
 La Coulotte Peak is in the centre.

 Leaving the summit.
 Middle Kootenay Pass is in the centre.
+“Jake Smith Peak”, Scarpe Mountain, Three Lakes Ridge, and Rainy Ridge are on the left.
 The two peaks in the distance to the right of centre have an interesting story.
 “Mount Miles” was unofficially named by Andrew Nugara in honour of his good friend, Miles Krowicki, who passed away a few years ago.
 He also named the neighbouring peak as Krowicki Peak.
 You can read Andrew’s trip report for Mount Miles and Krowicki Peak here.

 The trip along the southern ridge of Barnaby offered up some good looks at the surrounding mountains.
 This is the view looking to the east.
 From left to right: the old Whistler Fire Lookout, Table Mountain, Whistler Mountain, ‘Table Top’, ‘Eagle Peak’, ‘Frankie Peak’, ‘Larry Mountain’, Mount Gladstone, and North Castle.
 On the far left is Beaver Mines Lake.